 - If you are working on a long-term project and need storage space, please fill out a File Storage Request Form at the DMC service desk.
 If a request form is not submitted, we may inadvertently delete your files during our routine cleaning of the hard drives and we assume no responsibility for those files.

-Feel free to call the Digital Media Commons (713)348-3635 or email email@example.com if you have any questions.
+Feel free to call the Digital Media Commons (713)348-3635, or email firstname.lastname@example.org, or stop by in person at Fondren B42 if you have any questions.